• Skip to primary navigation

 Description

-These Jerk Chicken Wings are marinated with smokey, spicy seasonings and tangy lime juice.
+These Baked Jerk Chicken Wings are marinated with smokey, spicy seasonings and tangy lime juice.
 Baked in the oven until perfectly crispy, they are a great choice for parties or family dinner.

 Ingredients